ignis-sec/audio_loopback/README.md

 - Under "Levels" tab, set both "CABLE Output" and "Wave In Volume" to 100%.
 - Save settings and close.

+## How to set up on Linux
+- Install imports with pip.
+- Install pavucontrol.
+- Change the device being recorded to "Monitor of *your_output_device*"

-## How to set up an application for loopback
+## How to set up an application for loopback (Windows)

 Follow [this guide](https://www.howtogeek.com/352787/how-to-set-per-app-sound-outputs-in-windows-10/) to change the sound device your application is feeding output to.
 If you are not hearing output from the application after this, make sure you read `How to set up` part, and set the "listen" settings properly.

-## How to set up an everything for loopback
+## How to set up an everything for loopback  (Windows)
 - Go to Windows Sound Settings, Playback Devices.
 - Set CABLE Input as your default playback device.
 - Go to Windows Sound Settings, Recording Devices.